sirkapil/contact/note.md

 + I love girl who wear less makeup for dating over girl wearing lots of makeup. 🙍🙅
 + I have allergy from strong smelling perfumes. 😷 I start sneezing with that strong smell 🤕.
 Make sure, you don't use them.
 But, you can use low concentrated deodorants. ☺
 + I am very creative when it comes to deciding gifts. 🎁
 + I don't wear wrist watches.
 Make sure, you don't gift them, even on my birthday🎂.
-I'll prefer bracelet over wrist watch🙊
+I'll prefer bands or bracelets over wrist watch🙊
 + I'm very short tempered😡.
 So, you have to take care of my anger.
 But, I cool down very soon. 😌
 + I'm not your ex.
 I'm different person.
 So, don't expect his each and every good quality in me.
 But, yeah you can frankly tell me all those things, i should work on. 🙈
 + I may not open the door of cab for you but I'll walk vehicle side, holding your hand 👫 while I'm with you.